Grant deed

 A grant deed is used in some states and jurisdictions for the sale or other transfer of real property from one person or entity to another person or entity.
 Each party transferring an interest in the property, or "grantor", is required to sign it.
 The signatures must be acknowledged before a notary public (notarized) or other official authorized by law to administer oaths.

 The grantor of a grant deed makes two guarantees to the grantee: 1) The grantor/seller guarantees that the property has not been sold to anyone else, and 2) That the house is not under any liens or restrictions that have not already been disclosed to the buyer/grantee.
 This assures grantee there are no legal claims to the property by third parties, and no taxes are owed on the property that would restrict its sale.

 Some jurisdictions use the warranty deed to transfer real property instead of the grant deed.
 The warranty deed adds the additional guarantee that the grantor will defend the title against any third-party claim.
 The quitclaim deed is also sometimes used, although this document is most often used to disclaim any interest in a property rather than selling a property that one owns.

+A grant deed includes a detailed property description, which helps avoid confusion or disputes regarding the boundaries and characteristics of the property being transferred.
+Precision in identifying the specific parcel of property being transferred is crucial to minimize misunderstandings and ensure that both parties are clear about the transaction.